Kielbasa and potato soup

 Updated On: Jan 06 2011 05:51:17 AM EST

 Makes 4 servings (8 ½ cups)

-This homey soup is comfort in a bowl, particularly welcome on a chilly winter day.
+This homey soup is comfort in a bowl, particularly welcome on a chilly day.
 Kielbasa is a smoked Polish sausage usually made of pork.
 For this soup, be sure to buy it precooked.
-I've included this other favorite speedy soup recipes in my new cookbook, The Complete 15-Minute Gourmet: Creative Cuisine Made Fast and Fresh.
+I've included this and other favorite speedy soup recipes in my new cookbook, The Complete 15-Minute Gourmet: Creative Cuisine Made Fast and Fresh.